OpenSegments/opensegments.github.io/README.md

 ## Why open segments?

 There are multiple commercial projects today that create and sell segmentation data to businesses and governments that make strategic decisions from what they contain.
 We believe that process deserves more transparent processes, where users can understand as clearly as possible the methodology of creating segments.
 That process can only improve through an open dialog and increased pace of research.

+## License

+Code is available under BSD3.
+See [LICENSE](LICENSE).